mnisiddique/my_documents/flutter_framework_study/FLUTTER_CONCEPTS.md

 - dependOnInheritedWidgetOfExactType<InheritedNetworkHandler> is a method that tries to find concrete implementation of the given type above the current widget of the widget tree.

+# Build Context:
-**Build Context:** Build context in flutter is a locator, which locates widget in the widget tree.
+Build context in flutter is a locator, which locates widget in the widget tree.
 Each widget contains unique build context.
-The build function which has ‘BuildContext’ param does not represents the tree location of the widget returned by that function.
+The build function which has‘BuildContext’ param does not represents the tree location of the widget returned by that function.
 For e.g.

 ```
 class MyHomePage extends StatefulWidget {